Podcast: Play in new window | Download (Duration: 22:30 — 10.7MB) | Embed

-For proper thyroid function, 20% of the thyroid hormone in your body must be converted into its active form, which is done in the GI tract.
+For proper thyroid function, your body must convert T4 into the more active T3 and 20% of this happens in your intestines.
 In order for this conversion to happen, healthy colonies of beneficial bacteria must be present in the GI tract.
 An imbalance in the bacteria ratio (of good vs. bad) in the GI tract (dysbiosis) can lead to low thyroid function.
-This explains why so many patients with thyroid hormone imbalance also have digestive problems and normal thyroid blood chemistry panels.
+This explains why so many patients with thyroid hormone imbalance also have digestive problems but normal thyroid blood chemistry panels.

 How to Determine if You Have a Digestive Problem